 During early 90s, the Queen's Theatre was renovated extensively and recently again in the latter half of 2009.
 The opulent Queen's Theatre is positioned at the Shaftesbury Avenue, London W1D 6BA.

 Les Miserables made its West End debut at the Palace Theatre London.
 The musical entertained audiences at the venue for coming eighteen years before being transferred to its present home.
 This stage adaptation of Hugo's masterpiece has been entertaining audiences at the Queen's Theatre London night after night since 2004.

 The Les Miserables show takes audiences for a tour to the eighteenth century France.
 First published in 1862, the book is considered still today as one of the greatest classics written in the nineteenth century.
 The Les Miserables show is the tale of redemption, sacrifice, passions, emotions and a journey through unrequited love.
 Amid the backdrop of all this, undergoes a revolution that has taken an entire nation to its grips.

 An internationally acclaimed classic, Les Miserables show has so far been seen by 65 million theatregoers in 42 countries of the globe.
 An ageless testimony of human survival, the enticing appeal of the Les Miserables show has been further boosted with mesmerizing numbers like On My Own, One More Day, and Do You Hear The People Sing.

 Queen's Theatre London offer top quality Les Miserables Theatre Tickets at best prices.
-If you have any query regarding the Les Miserables Tickets then you can call our executives at +44 (0)870 1403 300!
 We offer premium quality Les Miserables Theatre Tickets along with cheap quality Les Miserables Tickets.
 You can choose in accordance with your requirements and pocket.
 So, what are you waiting for?
 Book your Les Miserables Theatre Tickets now!